-- Were you born before January 1, 1999? - 2 Are you married or separated but not divorced? - Will you be working toward a master's or doctorate degree (such as M.A., MBA, M.D., J.D., Ph.D., Ed.D., etc)? - 4 Do you have children who receive more than half of their support from you? - 5 Do you have dependents (other than children or a spouse) who live with you and receive more than half of their support from you? - on active duty in the U.S. armed forces for purposes other than training? - 7 Are you a veteran of the U.S. armed forces? - At any time since you turned age 13:

-Were both of your parents deceased?
-Were you in foster care?
-Were you a ward or dependent of the court?

-- Are you an emancipated minor or are you in a legal guardianship as determined by a court? - In the second se

-If you don't answer "yes" to any of the questions above, you're still considered a dependent student for purposes of applying for federal student aid even if you don't live with your parents, are not claimed by your parents on their tax forms, or are paying for your own bills and educational expenses.
+- Were you born before January 1, 2000? - Are you married or separated but not divorced? - Will you be working toward a master's or doctoral degree (such as MA, MBA, MD, JD, PhD, EdD, etc.)? - Do you now or will you have children who receive more than half of their support from you between July 1, 2022 and June 30, 2023? - Do you have dependents (other than children or a spouse) who live with you and receive more than half of their support from you now and through June 30, 2023?? - Are you currently serving on active duty in the U.S. armed forces for purposes other than training? - Are you a veteran of the U.S. armed forces? - At any time since you turned age 13: - Were both of your parents deceased? - Were you in foster care? - Were you a ward or dependent of the court? - Are you an emancipated minor or are you in a legal guardianship as determined by a court? - Are you an unaccompanied youth who is homeless or self-supporting and at risk of being homeless? - If you don't answer "yes" to any of the questions above, you're still considered a dependent student for purposes of applying for federal student aid even if you don't live with your parents, are not claimed by your parents on their tax forms, or are paying for your own bills and educational expenses.